melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 specific to object-oriented programming.
 You can use clean code principles with any programming paradigm you like, for example, classic procedural programming.

+So let's get started with the first topic on our agenda: when is a good time to split up your modules?

 ## Responsibilities

 When writing your code, you have to segment it somehow.
 The unit of organization can be classes or